Honours in Performance Studies

 At some point in the year, all Honours students will take part in a placement with a professional performance company, or an equivalent organisation or project.
 The exact nature of this placement will be negotiated with the department Honours Coordinator, and will ideally involve a sustained observation of a rehearsal and/or performance preparation process.
 From this placement, students will prepare a 12-15,000 word Casebook, submitted late in semester 2.
 The other major component of the year is the Dissertation/thesis, also of 12-15,000 words in length, on a topic to be negotiated in consultation with the Honours Coordinator and a designated supervisor.

-To qualify for Honours in Performance Studies, you must have a credit average or higher and complete 48 credit points in Performance Studies units of study*, including PRFM3961 Rehearsal Studies and PRFM3962 Rehearsal to Performance.
-In effect, this means completing a major, and additionally completing the two special entry units.
+To qualify for Honours in Performance Studies, you must have a credit average or higher and have completed 48 credit points in Performance Studies units of study*, this includes PRFM3961 Rehearsal Studies and PRFM3962 Rehearsal to Performance.
+In effect, this means (for Sydney University students) completing a major in Performance Studies, and additionally completing the two special entry units.

 * Please note: from 2015 the minimum requirement for entry into Honours will increase to an average of 70% or above across 48 senior credit points in the intended subject area/s.